alexeskenazi/cpu-branch-predictors/README.md

 2. Always Non-Taken Predictor
 Predicts that every branch is not taken.
 3. Bimodal Predictors:
-    1-bit Predictor: A simple predictor using 1-bit history for each entry.
+    * 1-bit Predictor: A simple predictor using 1-bit history for each entry.
-    2-bit Predictor: A saturating 2-bit counter predictor with four states.
+    * 2-bit Predictor: A saturating 2-bit counter predictor with four states.
-    3-bit Predictor: A more complex predictor with c. a 6-state machine and 3 bits of history.
+    * 3-bit Predictor: A more complex predictor with a 6-state machine and 3 bits of history.

     The accuracy of the 1-bit, 2-bit, and 3-bit predictors is evaluated with varying table sizes of 4, 8, 32, 64, 256, 1024, and 4096 entries.

-4. Gshare Predictor
+5. Gshare Predictor
 Combines the program counter (PC) with a global history register using XOR to index into the predictor table.
 The history length is varied between 2 and 12 bits.
-5. Tournament Predictor
+6. Tournament Predictor
 Selects between Gshare and the 3-bit Bimodal predictor for each branch instruction, using a 2-bit counter to track the preferred predictor.